 Bio

 Patricia Garcia, MD is a board certified gastroenterologist and clinical informaticist.
 She is fellowship trained in neurogastroenterology and specializes in treating disorders of gastrointestinal motility including trouble swallowing, heartburn, reflux, constipation, fecal incontinence and pelvic floor dysfunction.
-She is also passionate about using digital health technologies and artificial intelligence to improve physician burden and patient care.
+She is also passionate about using digital health technologies and artificial intelligence to improve clinician and care team burden and burnout.

 Clinical Focus